YanzhaoW/Neuland_sim/README.md

     boxGen->SetPhiRange(0., 360.);
     boxGen->SetEkinRange(0.6, 0.6);
     ```
     The first line of these codes defines the type of the particle using its *PDG number* and the multiplicity. `SetXYZ()` is used to specify the initial position of the projectile particles while `SetThetaRange()` and `SetPhiRange()` are used to set the range of the polar and azimuthal angle of the particle momentum.
 Subsequently, the kinetic energy range of the particle can be set using `SetEkinRange()`.
-Here the project particle is defined as neutron with multiplicity equal to 4.
-The direction of the projectile momentum is set with a polar angle smaller than 3 degrees.
-And the energy of the projectiles is set to 600 MeV.
+Here the project particle is defined as neutron with a multiplicity equal to 4.
+The direction of the projectile momentum is set with a polar angle smaller than 3 degrees, and the energy of the projectiles is set to 600 MeV.

     To implement this particle in the simulation, the following code can be used:
     ```cpp